Understanding Your Bill

 Your monthly statement contains information to help you understand your energy use, learn more about special programs, and save money.

-Our Four-Tier Price Structure rewards you for using less energy so you can save more on your bill.
+The Residential Rate Plan (Schedule D) rewards you for using less energy so you can save more on your bill.
 Each month, every household has a set amount of kilowatt hours (kWh) of electricity to use in each tier.
 Electricity is available at the lowest cost in Tier 1.
-As you use more electricity than is available in each tier, the price of energy increases as you move into each tier.
+As you use more electricity, the price of energy increases as you move into each tier.
 With the highest tier being the most expensive.